 Internal injuries are serious and present catastrophic dangers to victims of car crashes.
 This is because these injuries can quickly develop into more serious conditions.
 Even slow-speed traffic collisions can result in serious trauma to the interior of the body.

-Seatbelt Internal Injuries
+Internal Injuries Caused by Seatbelts

 While proper seatbelt use can help protect you in accidents, wearing one incorrectly can cause internal injuries as your entire body weight is projected against the seatbelt.
 During a car crash, victims may sustain injuries to muscles in the torso, along with lungs, liver, spleen, heart or bowels.